Wedding day tips, planning & scheduling advice for a stress free day.

 Three main items to consider here, 1) timing, 2) where in your house/hotel room is the best location for hair & makeup & 3) what you wear is important, let me explain why...

 1) The bigger the bridal party, the longer it takes for hair & makeup.
 If you have 4 bridesmaids, your Mum, the grooms Mum and maybe a sister for hair & makeup, your position in the queue is important.
-What I mean by that is, do not be last in line for hair & makeup, ideally you should be second or third in line.
-That way you can be getting into your dress while your bridesmaids are having their final preparations done.
+What I mean by that is, do not be last in line for hair & makeup, ideally you should be first or second in line if you have 1-2 bridesmaids or second in line if you have 3-4 bridesmaids.
+I cannot stress enough how important this is.
+Why do we need you first or second in line?
+So that once your hair and makeup is done, you are looking your best for the morning’s candid photos.
+It allows you to be getting into your dress while your bridesmaids are having their final preparations done.
+If your husband to be has flowers delivered, you are fully made up for photos as you answer the door, if you pop some champagne with the girls, you are fully made up for the photos.
+Don’t let yourself be in a situation where all your bridesmaids are looking great for the morning’s photos, but you have yet to do your makeup.
+If you only take one piece of advice away from this article, let it be this one.

 2) When choosing a location in your home or hotel bedroom for hair & makeup, certainly window light is important, your make up artist (MUA) will guide you on where is a good place to sit.
 Do however keep in mind that a larger room would be best as opposed to a smaller room if the light was suitable in both.
 A sitting room is always a good idea, large enough to allow the photographer room to move around to capture those moments of laughter as you chat with the girls.
 Try not to position your chair closely facing a wall or corner, it limits the angles available for photo/video.

-This is very helpful, it saves your photographer time in the morning when starting to photograph details.
+This is very helpful; it saves your photographer time in the morning when starting to photograph details.
 If everything is left in the same place with all wrapping & tags removed, less time can be spend photographing the details leaving more time to capture moments.
-This includes the wedding dress, bridesmaid dresses, flower girl dress, shoes, page boy suit, perfume, jewellery, spare invitations, rings, wedding bands, flowers, garter, gifts or a head piece etc, essentially anything that is important to the bride or that she will wear on the day.
+This includes the wedding dress, bridesmaid dresses, the flower girl’s dress, wedding shoes, the page boy’s suit, perfume, jewellery, spare invitations, rings, wedding bands, wedding flowers, garter, gifts or a head piece etc, essentially anything that is important to the bride or that she will wear on the day.

 I always say the most critical milestone in terms of the wedding day schedule is the “getting into your dress” time.
 If this goes according to schedule, the rest of the day seems to fall into place.
 Before your wedding day you should have a clear idea of when you need to be getting into your dress, I discuss this in advance at the pre wedding meeting and advise brides to notify hair & makeup of that time, so they can ensure you are ready or as close to ready as possible at that time.